 - Trichomoniasis: four weeks

 If you are looking for a clinic that provides confidential STD testing, we welcome you to come to PACS Urgent Care in Ruther Glen, VA!
 Please feel free to visit us.
-We have 2 convenient locations to serve you, for a walk-in appointment.
-Our doors are open seven days a week from 8:00 AM to 8:00 PM.
+We have 2 convenient locations to serve you, for a walk-in appointment for our Alexandria location, is open 8am to 8pm from Monday to Sunday and for Ruther Glen location, is open 8am to 7pm from Monday to Sunday.
 You can also make appointments in advance through our website or by calling us.
-We serve patients from Ruther Glen VA, Alexandria VA, Bagdad VA, Athens VA, Balty VA, and Doswell VA.
+We serve patients from Alexandria VA, Ruther Glen VA, Bagdad VA, Athens VA, Balty VA, and Doswell VA.

 Additional Services You May Need

 ▸ Urgent Care

 ▸ Primary Care

 ▸ Confidential STD Testing